8

 Student Employment

-Due to the rigorous nature of the curriculum, students are not permitted to engage in off-campus employment.
+Due to the rigorous nature of the curriculum, students are highly discouraged from engage in off-campus employment.
 If a student is approved for federal work-study, the student may be permitted to work a limited number of hours per week on campus.
 Some students with exemplary knowledge of course work may function as a paid peer tutor.
 Matriculation through the OTD program at Faulkner University is a full-time responsibility.
 Students should expect OTD program activities to occur Monday through Friday between 7:30am and 5:30pm, as well as some nights and weekends.

 Deferment of Admission